-Many of us are all too familiar with the yo-yo dieting cycle: we commit to a diet (and are sure that THIS time, it’s going to be different), we work hard and lose weight, only to eventually gain the weight back, feel defeated and then repeat the process.
-With each turn of the cycle, we feel more like a failure, get incredibly discouraged and are convinced that if we just had more willpower, we could be successful.
+Many of us are all too familiar with this pattern: we commit to a diet (sure that THIS time, it’s going to be different!), we work hard and lose weight, only to eventually gain the weight back, feel defeated and repeat the process.
+Each time this happens, we feel more like a failure and are sure that if we just had more willpower, we could be successful.
 It’s time for a new approach…

-In a recent interview, Dr. Sandy Van explained why the “yo-yo dieting” cycle happens: diets don’t work.
-To be successful with long-term weight loss, we need to change behaviors for the long run and recognize that help from a medical professional may be necessary.
+In a recent interview with weight management expert, Dr. Sandy Van explained why this cycle happens: diets don’t work.
+To be successful with long-term weight loss, we need to change behaviors for the long-run and recognize that help from a medical professional may be necessary.
 Dr. Van is the first to acknowledge that behavior change is hard, but reminds us that “repetition is the best form of permanence.”
-Instead of going on the most recent diet to populate our Instagram feed or trying a commercial program for the four hundredth time, and starting the yo-yo dieting cycle all over again, Dr. Van encourages us to put that energy into small behavior changes that we can stick to over time.
+Instead of going on the most recent diet to populate our Instagram feed or trying a commercial program for the four hundredth time, Dr. Van encourages us to put that energy into small behavior changes that we can stick to over time.